Creating an Essay question

 Enabling the formatting toolbar

-You can let candidates use basic formatting tools when writing their response.
+You can let candidates use formatting tools when writing their responses.

-To allow candidates to use the formatting toolbar in delivery, select Enable Text Formatting.
-This enables the following formatting options:
+To allow candidates to use the formatting toolbar in a Standard Essay question, select Enable Text Formatting from the Answer Input Options.

 - Font size